quicbit-js/qb-json-next/readme.md

     > ]@13                      // end array at 13
     > }@15                      // end object at 15

+# Parsing split buffers with ps.next_src

+The ps.next_src property is checked before returning from next() whenever ps.src is empty or finished.
+It allows clients to continue parsing so long as values are cleanly separated between buffers.

+    var next = require('qb-json-next')

+    var ps = {}

+    while (ps.next_src = get_next_buffer_somehow()) {
+        while (next(ps)) {
+          console.log(next.tokstr(ps))  // ps ("parse-state") has token and offset information }
+    }

+A buffer can stop at any point, but it may continue parsing only after whole values or key-value pairs.
+That is, it cannot continue after part of a key, value or key without the subsequent value:

+    src1                        src2                            split allowed?
+    '['                         '11, 12, 13]'                   YES
+    '[11, 12'                   ', 13]'                         YES
+    '[11, 12, 13'               ']'                             YES
+    '{ '                        '}'                             YES
+    '{ "a": true '              '}'                             YES
+    '{ "a": true'               ', "b": false }'                YES
+    '{ "a": true, '             '"b": false }'                  YES
+    '{ "a": true, "b": ['       '82] }'                         YES - key "b" is in same buffer as array start

+    '[ 11, 1'                   '2, 13 ]'                       NO - split number 12
+    '{ "a'                      '": true, "b": [82] }'          NO - split key "a"
+    '{ "a": true, "b": '        '[82] }'                        NO - key "b" is in different buffer as array start [

+Note that **the module qb-json-align supports continued parsing from any split buffer** including truncated keys and values.
+It's simple to use - just call align(ps) after setting ps.next_src and before calling next(ps) and split values are handled for you:

+    while (ps.next_src = get_next_buffer_somehow()) {
+        align(ps)                                               // add this call after next_src is set to handle any split. while (next(ps)) {
+          console.log(next.tokstr(ps))
+        }
+    }

-# the parse-state (ps)
+# The parse-state object (ps)

-Each call to next(ps) updates the given parse-state object, abbreviated 'ps'.  parse-state has the following
+Each call to next(ps) updates the parse-state object, abbreviated 'ps'.  parse-state has the following
 properties:

     {
-        src:        // [byt] - the source buffer being read next_src    // [byt] - the next source buffer to continue reading (optional)
-        vcount:     // int   - value count - number of values or key-values parsed so far (completed)
-        koff:       // int   - key offset
+        src         // [byt] - the source buffer being read next_src    // [byt] - the next source buffer to continue reading (optional) vcount      // int   - value count - number of complete values or key-values read so far koff        // int   - key offset
-        klim:       // int   - key limit
+        klim        // int   - key limit
-        tok:        // int   - token - integer indicating what was parsed or encountered, see chart
-        voff:       // int   - value offset
+        tok         // int   - token - integer indicating what was parsed or encountered, see chart voff        // int   - value offset
-        vlim:       // int   - value limit
+        vlim        // int   - value limit
-        stack:      // [byt] - ascii open brackets representing array or object containers and depth
-        pos:        // int   - relative parse position code (before value, after key...) - see qb-json-tokv }
+        stack       // [byt] - ascii open braces/brackets representing array or object containers and depth pos         // int   - relative parse position code (before value, after key...) - see qb-json-tokv ecode       // int   - end-code used to indicate special termination state such as truncated or illegal values
+    }

+The parse-state object is designed to be as efficient as possible at the cost of readability, using the same fast codes that allow next() to work quickly.

+Here are the properties described in detail:

+## ps.src and ps.next_src

+ps.src and ps.next_src can be any array-type object containing UTF-8 encoded JSON.
+Javascript arrays and typed arrays (and so node Buffers as well) are acceptable src buffers.

+ps.src is the current active buffer being parsed.
+The parsed token, ecode, four offset properties, stack, vcount, and pos properties are all relative to this buffer.

 src and next_src are the current buffer and next buffer to parse.

-When next reaches the src limit, next_src is moved to src and parsing is set to continue with the new buffer (koff, klim, voff, and vlim are set to zero).
+When next() reaches the src limit, next_src is moved to src and parsing is set to continue with the new buffer (koff, klim, voff, and vlim are set to zero).

-parse-state is designed to be as efficient as possible at the cost of some readability, using the same fast integers that allows next() to work quickly.
-The following functions and data are included as properties of next() to help work with this data:
+## ps.vcount

+The number of completed values.
+Array and object start brackets are not counted, while array and object end brackets are counted.
+Strings are only counted after vlim passes the closing quote and numbers are only counted after a non-number delimiter byte is read.
+Keys are not counted, only the completed value following the key is counted counting every key-value pair as "1" value.

+## offsets: ps.koff, ps.klim, ps.voff, and ps.vlim

+The offsets describe key and value start and end points.  ps.koff and ps.voff are inclusive offsets where the key and value start (starting at zero), while ps.klim and ps.vlim are exclusive limits which are one byte after the last key or value byte.

+When ps.koff = ps.klim, then there is no key.
+Object values always have a key, while array values never do.

+When ps.voff = ps.vlim, then there is no value.

+Remember that src data is UTF-8 encouded, not UTF-16 encoded like javascript strings so non-asci will not directly translate to strings.  **qb-utf8-to-str-tiny** is a light-weight library (though not fast) for converting UTF-8 to javascript strings.

+## ps.tok

+The ps.tok property holds an ascii byte representing the type of value last read, or zero if parsing ended (at src limit or on error).
+Possible values for tok are defined in the next.TOK object property:

+### next.TOK

+The TOK object maps names to the ps.tok integers returned by next().
+For all but string and decimal, the token returned is simply the same as the first byte encountered.  't' for true, '{' for object start, etc.
+Here they are just as they are defined in the code:

+    var TOK = {
+      ARR: 91,        // '['
+      ARR_END: 93,    // ']'
+      DEC: 100,       // 'd'  - a decimal value starting with: -, 0, 1, ..., 9
+      FAL: 102,       // 'f'
+      NUL: 110,       // 'n'
+      STR: 115,       // 's'  - a string value starting with "
+      TRU: 116,       // 't'
+      OBJ: 123,       // '{'
+      OBJ_END:  125,  // '}'
+    }

-## next.tokstr(ps, detail)
+### next.tokstr(ps, detail)

-Given a parse state, return an abbreviated string representation of the type of token, the length of key and value and the byte offset into ps.src.
+Given a parse state, next.tokstr() returns an abbreviated string representation of the type of token, the length of key and value and the byte offset into ps.src.

 Setting detail option to true will include the abbreviated position name (see POS), and a string representation of